microlinkhq/www/src/pages/docs/sdk/parameters/media/index.md

 Default: `['image', 'logo']`<br/>
 Values: `'image'|'logo'|'screenshot'|'video'|'audio'`

-It determines the field to used as media of the card.
+Determines the field to use as the media of the card.

 <MultiCodeEditor languages={{
   React: `import Microlink from '@microlink/react'